JesseMcGilAllen/javaIndividualProject/Journal.md

 I had quite the time porting my MySQL databases to the OpenShift.
 I tried DDL dumping the commands into PHPMyAdmin.
 That didn't work at all.
 Finally, I gave up and sshed into the OpenShift instance.
 After that I had no problems whatsoever.

 I finally was able to deploy to Openshift with Authorization working.
 It turns out I needed to add a Realm to the server.xml.
 It wasn't that simple as it required adding a Context to the Host section of the xml file.
 In addition, I had to change my war file to be a subdomain of Root.
 I was still struggling and it turns out I lacked a mysql connector jar in my tomcat server instance.
 I thought since I included it in my build.gradle I was good to go.
 After that the authorization was finally working.

+## Week 10

+Worked mostly on Team project.

+## Week 11

+04/06/16

+Completed:
+    - fixed broken log4j configuration

+I started on the languages servlet and started debugging an log4j issue.
+It seems that when I added Gradle I changed log4j versions from 1.2 to 2.5.
+That version change seemed to break log4j and I just didn't notice.
+I know I can revert back to version 1.x but I want to get 2.x working.

+After some research, I found that I need a new log4j configuration file.  the configurations for version 2 is slightly different from version 1.
+I added the new file and it still is not functioning.
+I found out it was because I needed to different the log4j.properties from the 1.x version.
+Now it works as expected.

+## Week 12

+04/14/16

+Completed:
+    Connected languages servlet

+I was finally about to display a list of languages in the languages jsp.
+I was having quite the trouble and found it was a mysql issue.
+The IntelliJ version was not adding records when I tried using the Database console view.
+I was able to add one using my Terminal instance.